hsuenn/IT3385_MLOPS/README.md

 # IT3385 Machine Learning Operations Assignment

-Visit the Streamlite here: [it3385-mlops-group4.streamlit.app](https://it3385-mlops-group4.streamlit.app)
+Visit the Streamlit here: [it3385-mlops-group4.streamlit.app](https://it3385-mlops-group4.streamlit.app)

 This document details the installation/deployment guide, for both local hosting and cloud hosting (on Streamlit).